The Comprehensive Leadership Program (CLP) consists of:

 In addition to the academic component (six academic courses listed above), students are required to take part in a number of co-curricular activities, designed to complement the in-class experience.
 These include:

 An event held each semester in which a featured leadership speaker is sponsored by the Comprehensive Leadership Program.
-This leadership conversation has included leaders from various educational and business institutions in the Inland Northwest including Harold Gilkey, CEO of Sterling Savings Bank, Betsy Cowles, Chair of the Board of Cowles Publishing Co; Fr.
-Spitzer, President of Gonzaga University; Frank Swoboda, Owner of Corner Booth Productions; and Marshall Chesrown, President of Black Rock Development.
+This leadership conversation has included leaders from various educational and business institutions in the Inland Northwest including Jess Walter (New York Times Best-Selling author), Tyler Lafferty (Entrepreneur and Principal of Seven2 and 14Four), Harold Gilkey (CEO of Sterling Savings Bank), Betsy Cowles (Chair of the Board of Cowles Publishing Co), amongst many others.

 Annual Leadership Seminar/Workshop (Fall)